eove/orca/docs/workflow/offline_vault_ceremony.md

 If the checksum *C<sub>iso</sub>* is correct:
 - Power off the 👀`observer`'s computer.
-- The 📝`reporter` switches the physical button of the key to *read/write*.
 - The 👀`observer`'s computer is rebooted once more on the USB stick.

 When booting *ephemeral vault*, a NixOS logo will appear with a boot menu mentionning `O.R.CA xxxx`.